-Neil Scholes is a coach with Performance Edge who generously helped at our inaugural Starman Night Triathlon event in August 2017.
-Here is his report of the event along with his thoughts on training and nutrition for an extreme night-time triathlon.
+Neil Scholes is head coach at Performance Edge, who generously helped at our inaugural STARMAN Night Triathlon event in August 2017 and has been back every year since.
+Here is his report of the 2017 event along with his thoughts on training and nutrition for an extreme night-time triathlon.

 I think the first, most obvious aspect of the race is that start time of midnight.
 Questions will arise in athletes’ minds as to whether they should, if possible, alter their daily schedule prior to the race and go nocturnal.
 I think a close second will be questions about eating and how to plan meal times around the race.